Peru–Vietnam relations

-Peruvian–Vietnamese relations refers to relations between Peru and Vietnam.
-Both nations are members of the Asia-Pacific Economic Cooperation and the United Nations.
+Peruvian–Vietnamese relations refers to relations between the Republic of Peru and the Socialist Republic of Vietnam.
+Both nations are members of the World Trade Organization, Asia-Pacific Economic Cooperation and the United Nations.

 Relationship history

 While Peru and Vietnam have a great distance and its relations only started very late, in the heat of the Cold War, the Peruvian left-wing military dictatorship led by Juan Velasco shared close ideology with North Vietnam and Soviet Union, thus drawing his sympathy to North Vietnam (although Peru officially recognized South Vietnam).
 He intended to engage in a war against Augusto Pinochet's Chile (a right-wing military dictatorship) by using the Vietnam War as an example, though never materialized.
 It took more than 20 years until the end of Cold War that saw two nations once again established relations at 1994.

-Today
+Modern relations

 Modern relations between Peru and Vietnam began after Đổi mới economic reforms in Vietnam, which allowed Vietnam to become a market capitalist economy, and since then two countries enjoy a relatively healthy relations, with strong economic and political cooperation between two countries, making Peru an important market for Vietnamese goods in Latin America.

 Viettel, a military-backed telecommunication company in Vietnam, established its Bitel brand in Peru and was regarded as an important key player on the development of telecommunication infrastructures in Peru, with a fast and growing market demand, surpassing its Chilean rival Entel.
 Bitel was one of the main sponsors for Peru national football team throughout its 2018 FIFA World Cup campaign.